justineenyan/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that adds execution permission to all the owners a script that adds execution permission to all owners a script that sets the permission to the files
+ script that adds execution permission to all the owners a script that adds execution permission to all owners a script that sets the permission to the files a script that sets the mode of a file